USSBA/brand/demo/videos.md

 ### 60 Second Brand Story Video

+Not for broadcast or paid media use.
+For use in broadcast or paid media, please contact the SBA with details on intended placement and schedule.

 <a class="usa-button" href="{{ site.baseurl }}/assets/sba/video/sba-brand-story-video.zip">Download Video</a>

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vNMdoB-CCKg" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen></iframe>

 ### 30 Second Brand Story Video: Start-Ups

+Not for broadcast or paid media use.
+For use in broadcast or paid media, please contact the SBA with details on intended placement and schedule.

 <a class="usa-button" href="{{ site.baseurl }}/assets/sba/video/psa-for-startups.zip">Download Video</a>